How Screen Readers Make Digital Content Accessible

 Screen readers can be tailored to the user’s unique needs through scripting.
 Scripting is the ability to write programs that automate tasks in certain environments.

-Users can use scripts for a more natural browsing experience, and they can also share these customizations with other users.
+Users can use scripts for a more natural browsing experience and share these customizations with other users.
 Many screen readers have an active script-sharing community to help all users get the most from their software.

 How Do People Use Screen Readers?

 The most popular screen readers support braille output, but not all people with vision disabilities can read braille.
-In a 2019 survey of screen reader users performed by WebAIM (Web Accessibility In Mind), only 3.9% of users said that they “primarily rely on braille output,” while 71.3% said that they “exclusively rely on screen reader audio.”
+According to a 2019 WebAIM (Web Accessibility in Mind) survey, only 3.9% of users said they “primarily rely on braille output”, while 71.3% said they “exclusively rely on screen reader audio.”

-If a website isn’t designed for accessibility, using a screen reader can be frustrating.
-The software might read text out of order, or the user may be unable to fill out forms or navigate the content.
+However, if a website isn’t designed for accessibility, using a screen reader can be frustrating.
+The software might read text out of order, or the user may be unable to fill out forms or easily navigate content.

 What Kinds of Screen Readers Are There?

-Screen readers are available on both desktop and mobile devices.
-Android and Apple iOS have built-in screen readers (TalkBack and VoiceOver, respectively).
+Screen readers are available on both desktop and mobile devices:

-While many desktop operating systems also have built-in options, most screen reader users prefer dedicated software such as NVDA (NonVisual Desktop Access) and JAWS (Jobs Access With Speech).
-We’ll address the differences between those applications in the next section of this article.
+• Desktop: Most desktop operating systems have built-in options; however, most screen reader users prefer dedicated software such as NVDA (NonVisual Desktop Access) and JAWS (Jobs Access With Speech).

 Artificial intelligence (A.I.) voice assistants (such as Apple’s Siri, Google Assistant, and Amazon Alexa) also have certain screen reading capabilities, which can improve experiences on mobile operating systems.
 However, dedicated mobile screen readers like Android TalkBack and VoiceOver (for iPhones and iPads) provide improved usability and more options than standard voice assistants.

-In addition to built-in screen readers, there are also screen readers that can be accessed online.
-Web pages such as WebAnywhere and Spoken Web allows users to access screen reading capabilities through an online portal.
+Some screen readers can be accessed online; for example, web pages such as WebAnywhere and Spoken Web allow users to access screen reading capabilities through an online portal.

 JAWS (Job Access with Speech)

-Developed by Freedom Scientific, JAWS is the most widely used screen reader in the world.
+Developed by Freedom Scientific, JAWS is the world's most widely used screen reader.
 The application supports Windows operating systems and features multi-screen support, integration with Microsoft applications (such as Microsoft Office), touch screen and gesture support, and compatibility with braille displays.

 NVDA (NonVisual Desktop Access)